Don’t let phishing leave you on the hook!

 • Trust your instincts – if you’re not comfortable, contact the company directly to find out if the message is legitimate.

-Now, look at your browser – how many tabs do you have open?
+Take a look at your browser – how many tabs do you have open?
 And how long have they been that way?
 Using code, fraudsters can change the content and label of an open but inactive tab to look like the log-in for a bank, an online store, or even your e-mail provider.
 When you click back to the tab and find the log-in screen you assume the session has timed out and so you log back in – giving your personal information to the hackers.
-This is called tabnapping and it’s a more sophisticated version of phishing.
+This is called tabnapping (or tabnabbing) and it’s a more sophisticated version of phishing.

 How can you stop it happening?